 A bit more research and back to Nikos’s Ionian Marine Safety shop in Lefkas (nice guy, who also does dinghy repairs).
 He had a range of models from budget to premier class.
 Every time we’d been in we’d lusted over an AB rib with aluminium floor.
 However, we always dismissed it, due to it being out of our budget.
 Nikos gave us lots of advice – we discussed the budget models; not built to last, it would be very likely that we would be back in this situation again in a few years.
 He suggested a midrange model, but its spec wasn’t quite right.
 Then he proposed an offer for the AB!
 Time for a discussion…..

 It didn’t take long to make a decision.
 Somehow the gut just knows what is right!

 Crazy Horse III

 So now the AB is ours.
-It’s light so our 4hp engine is still suitable and we can carry it up beaches, it has big tubes so we’ll stay dryer, has a rigid aluminium floor for toughness and is made of hypalon fabric which survives better in hot sun.
+It’s light so our 4hp engine is still suitable and we can carry it up beaches.
+It has big tubes so we’ll stay dryer, and has a rigid aluminium floor for toughness.
+In addition, it’s made of Hypalon fabric, which is much better for withstanding the hot sun.
 (I will make new chaps in the winter for extra protection).

 Crazy Pony is gone and hopefully Crazy Horse III will be our dinghy for life, it should give us over 10 years (and very likely many more than that) years of service.
 We are justifying it to ourselves by feeling good at helping save the planet by not contributing to the disposable society.
 This morning we set off to buy the equivalent of a Dacia and ended up with a Ferrari!

 P.S.
 Crazy Pony might get a reprieve from the glue factory yet.
-If the damage is fixable it will be given to a Greek fisherman.
+If Nikos can repair the damage he will give it to a Greek fisherman.
 This makes me happy 🙂